 - Then the toxin can be transformed and eliminated (mainly through the kidneys).

-The CYP450 (cytochrome P450) family of enzymes metabolize or break down thousands of different compounds.
-CYP1A1 is one member of the CYP family.
-(Learn more about other detoxification genes.)
+The CYP450 (cytochrome P450) family of enzymes metabolizes or breaks down thousands of different compounds.
+CYP1A1 is one member of the CYP family of enzymes that are involved in metabolizing lots of different toxins as well as substances the body makes.

-- The CYP1A1 enzyme involved in the metabolism of poly-aromatic hydrocarbons (PAH) in the intestines, thus playing a role in smoking-related cancers from the activation of the aromatic hydrocarbons.
-Aromatic hydrocarbons are also found in wood smoke, vehicle exhausts, asphalt, and charred meats.
+The CYP1A1 enzyme is involved in the metabolism of poly-aromatic hydrocarbons (PAH) in the intestines, thus playing a role in smoking-related cancers from the activation of the aromatic hydrocarbons.
+In addition to cigarette smoke, aromatic hydrocarbons are also found in wood smoke, vehicle exhausts, asphalt, and charred meats.

-- In addition to toxins we may breathe in or eat, CYP1A1 is also involved in the metabolism of estrogen – specifically 17β-estradiol – as well as arachidonic acid and DHA (fatty acids).
+CYP1A1 is also involved in the metabolism of estrogen, specifically 17β-estradiol, as well as arachidonic acid and DHA (polyunsaturated fatty acids).

 Fast and slow CYP1A1 metabolism: